raychencssw/Event-Search-Angular-Web-App/README.md

 Demo link(youtube): https://youtu.be/YmJeZ7NKUIE

 This is a Anuglar + nodejs powered single page web app.
-Please contact me if you are interested in this app and the source code.
+Please contact me(weichieh@usc.edu) if you are interested in this app and the source code.
 The features are as follows:

 1.Users can type any keywords and the wep app will return suggestion which is a autocomplete feature.
 2.Integrate 6 APIs: Ticketmaster, Twitter, Facebook, Spotify, Google Map, IP Info.